nogweii/tls-grab/README.md

 # tls-grab

-A very simple tool to grab the public key of the remote server.
+A very simple tool to grab the public certificate or key of the remote server.

-No CA verification is done, so trust the results with a grain of salt.
+Verification is disabled by default.
+If you want that, pass `-verify`.

 Licensed under the MIT license.